eduardolp84/eduardolp84/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning a UX/UI Product Design Bootcamp in [The Bridge](https://thebridge.tech/) the objetive of this is to improve my skills of Product Design.

 <!--
 **eduardolp84/eduardolp84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.